eresearchqut/VirReport/README.md

       --contamination_detection and contamination_detection_viral_db: Run cross-sample contamination prediction (CONTAMINATION_DETECTION and/or CONTAMINATION_DETECTION_VIRAL_DB)

-      --virusdetect: VirusDetect version 1.8 can be run in parallel
   ```

   To enable these options, they can either be included in the nextflow run command: